nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 &nbsp;

-If you are unfamilar with the CLI (Command Line Interface), do give this helpful [guide](https://www.cs.princeton.edu/courses/archive/spring14/cos126/precepts/CommandPromptTutorial.pdf) by Princeton a quick read!
+If you are unfamiliar with the CLI (Command Line Interface), do give this helpful [guide](https://www.cs.princeton.edu/courses/archive/spring14/cos126/precepts/CommandPromptTutorial.pdf) by Princeton a quick read!

 ## 3. Command Format